dannydoritoeth/awai/hr-copilot/worklog/mcp/actions/1-Employee-Retention.md

 ### `logPlannedTransitions` *(New - Required)*
 - Stores a structured record of an intended internal move, optionally linked to a development plan.

+### `getDevelopmentPlan` *(New - Required)*
+- Purpose-built for use after identifying gaps and recommended skills.
+Consolidates input from `getCapabilityGaps` and `getSemanticSkillRecommendations` to generate a personal development roadmap.

 ---